2012 Sahel drought

 2012 had a very severe drought in the Sahel, the semiarid region of Africa that lies between the Sahara and the savannas.
 Countries included in this region are Senegal, Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad, Sudan, and Eritrea.
 Droughts in the Sahel occur quite often and tend to reduce the already meager water supply and stress the economies of developing countries in that region.

 Future droughts of the Sahel region

 The droughts are becoming increasingly more common, worse and more threatening due to global warming.
 A possible explanation to the aridity trend is the supplements of an oceanography phenomenon called El Niño.
-An idea is that evaporation is occurring at higher rate due to the change in Sea surface temperature, this then impacts the amount of rain the Sahel region receives Another factor to keep into consideration is the response of our atmosphere to stimulants like greenhouse gases and carbon emissions.
+An idea is that evaporation is occurring at higher rate due to the change in sea surface temperature, which then impacts the amount of rain the Sahel region receives.
+Another factor to keep into consideration is the response of Earth's atmosphere to stimulants like greenhouse gases and carbon emissions.